eslint/rfcs/designs/2024-baseline-support/README.md

   * If yes, we reduce the `count` by 1 and ignore the current error.
 If `count` has already reach zero we keep the error.
   * If no, we keep the error.

-Note that `cli.js` the error detection in `cli.js` happens quite earlier before the error counting.
+Note that the error detection in `cli.js` happens before the error counting.
 This allow us to create the baseline, before it is time to count errors.
 Please refer to the last example of the "Implementation details".

 We can also keep track of which errors from baseline were not matched, that is useful for the next section.